 Women Versus Nice Men

-I answered a question on women versus nice men on 9 January 2011.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on women versus nice men on Philosophy in Action Radio on 9 January 2011.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Why do you think most women typically have disdain for men who are 'too nice'?